maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium7.md

 ## Mechanical Turk

-Services such as [Amazon Mechanical Turk](https://www.mturk.com/) allow you to "conduct simple data validation and research", get answers on surveys, label your data...
+Services such as [Amazon Mechanical Turk](https://www.mturk.com/) or [Prolific](https://www.prolific.co/) allow you to "conduct simple data validation and research", get answers on surveys, label your data...
 It remains quite cheap since it relies on lots of external workers making those "micro-tasks".

-However, the objectivity of the workers should never be what you aim for.
+However, the objectivity of the workers should never be what you aim for, and "workers" on the platform are mostly motivated by the financial aspect of the task.

 ## Buying data